 Smithy Cast Iron

 Another USA-made cast iron manufacturer is Smithy.
 Their cast iron is also a unique color and will darken with use.
-Note the smooth polished finish and still needs seasoning but helps food release and resist burning.
-See more about Smithy cast iron cookware click the image above.
+Note the smooth polished finish still needs proper seasoning but helps food release and resist burning.
+To see more about Smithy cast iron cookware click the image above.

 Cast iron cookware is more than just a way to make your food taste better.
 It’s also an investment in the future and in quality time spent cooking with family and friends.